When your Motorcycle Anti Theft Devices Don’t Work | Do these 3 Things!

 Will you get full value for your stolen motorcycle?
 Unfortunately, probably not.
 Motorcycles, like all other cars, depreciate in value.
 Most insurance companies won’t pay you the same amount that you paid when you purchased your motorcycle.
 While this is unfortunate, at least you’ll have the peace of mind of knowing that you won’t be responsible for the balance you owe.

 Bonus Step: Make sure that you have enough coverage for your bike and for all of your motorcycle accessories!
-Don’t settle for less than adequate insurance cover.
-Contact our team and book your free insurance audit to make sure you are covered!
+Don’t settle for less than adequate insurance coverage.
+Contact your Chicago motorcycle accident lawyer and book your free insurance audit to make sure you are covered!